Jagadeesh9hub/HuggingFace_Agent/README.md

 A multi-tool AI agent built for the [HuggingFace Agents Course](https://huggingface.co/learn/agents-course) Unit 4 final assignment.
 It answers questions from the GAIA benchmark by reasoning step-by-step and calling specialized tools (Wikipedia, web fetch, YouTube transcripts, Gemini Vision/Audio, Excel/CSV parsing).

-**Result:** passed the certification with a score above the 30% threshold required for the course completion certificate.

 ---

 ## Table of contents